Hedwig7s/Stuffed-Classic/structure.md

 General miscellaneous utility functions and classes, generally portable

-- `utility/dataparser.ts`
+- `utility/datastruct.ts`
-  - `BinaryParser` class: Encodes and decodes binary data based on a format list.
+  - `StructuredDataParser` class: Encodes and decodes binary data based on a format list.
 Also does rudementary data verification
-  - `ParserBuilder` class: Builds a BinaryParser based on chained arguments (such as endianness and data)
+  - `StructuredParserBuilder` class: Builds a BinaryParser based on chained arguments (such as endianness and data)
 - `utility/fixed.ts` - Functions for converting a number to and from fixed point representation
 - `utility/logger.ts` - Basic logger factory
+- `utility/sanitizenetworkstring.ts` - Simple function to remove trailing spaces from a string